Visiting Albany, Bahamas

 The entertainment heats up as the sun sets with exclusive, unforgettable events each night, only found at the Hero World Challenge at Albany, Bahamas.

-- Experience the exclusive beach party at Aviva Beach on Friday evening, complete with an immaculate spread, unbelievable entertainment and an out-of-this-world raffle
+- Experience the exclusive beach party at Aviva Beach, complete with an immaculate spread, unbelievable entertainment and an out-of-this-world raffle

-- On Saturday evening, invited patrons will participate in the charity poker tournament (buy-in required)
+- Invited patrons will participate in the charity poker tournament (buy-in required)

 Play side-by-side with one of the world’s top golfers on Albany’s championship course.
 The Hero World Challenge Pro-Am is unmatched on the PGA TOUR as you spend the entire day with your professional.